The Brown Institute for Media Innovation announces “Magic Grant” funding opportunity

 Are you passionate about the role that emerging technologies can play in the future of media?
 Do you have a story that can only be told using technology outside the scope of traditional media?
 A Brown Institute Magic Grant might be for you.

-Established in 2012 as a collaboration between Columbia University’s Journalism and Stanford’s School of Engineering, Brown Institute Magic Grants seed innovation in the changing media landscape.
+Established in 2012 as a collaboration between Columbia University’s Journalism School and Stanford’s School of Engineering, Brown Institute Magic Grants seed innovation in the changing media landscape.